brunoterkaly/linux-perfmon/README.md

 ## Problem to solve

+I am working with a customer that is comparing cluster performance between the public cloud and on-premises.

-- There are two Hadoop clusters
+There are two Hadoop clusters

-- One cluster runs in Azure
+- One cluster runs in the cloud
 - One cluster runs on-premise.

 There is a signficant performance difference betweem the two clusters.

+**How will you figure this out?""

 ## Goals for the code to figure this out